metadata toggle

 No loss of anticonvulsant efficacy (tolerance development) during continuous treatment of 4 weeks was observed in experimental studies lasting 4 weeks.

-No definitive conclusions can be drawn on the effectiveness of imepitoin as an add-on therapy to phenobarbital, potassium bromide and/or levetiracetam from the limited studies available (see section “Interactions”).
+No definitive conclusions can be drawn on the effectiveness of imepitoin as an add-on therapy to phenobarbital, potassium bromide and/or levetiracetam from the limited studies available (see section Interaction with other medicinal products and other forms of interaction).

 Noise phobia